Skip to Main Content

 4.7

-Overview: LightStream is one of the most competitive online lenders in the personal loan space, offering a quick application process, fast funding and among the lowest minimum APRs of the lenders reviewed by Bankrate.
-They also offer a maximum loan amount of $100,000 — much higher than what many other lenders offer.
+Overview: LightStream is one of the most competitive online lenders in the personal loan space, offering a quick application process and fast funding.
+They also offer a maximum loan amount of $100,000 — much higher than many other lenders.

 Est. APR